sbs20/syncotron/Readme.md

 ## Why?
 Syncotron is a platform-neutral headless sync engine.
 It runs on x86 or ARM hardware.
-All you need is a .NET runtime which can be Mono.
+All you need is a .NET runtime, which can be Mono.
 I wrote this to run on my Raspberry Pi and sync to my NAS.
 It supports

  * Mirror Download (just download and mirror what's on the server)
  * Mirror Upload (just upload and mirror what's on the local machine)
  * Two way (keeps track of updates and deletions)

 Syncotron runs once and synchronises all files and then exits.
-It is _not_ a real-time dameon or service which runs continuously in the background.
+It is **not** a real-time dameon or service which runs continuously in the background.

 In time it may run with .NET Core - but not today.